previous page back to table of contents next page

 I.2.c.iii.
 Survey Operations

-Figure 11 - NEOWISE payload temperatures as a function of date during the first ten years of survey operations.
+Figure 11 - NEOWISE payload temperatures as a function of date during the full mission.
 The dark blue line is the beamsplitter mount assembly temperature which is the closest proxy for the HgCdTe detector temperatures.

-Figure 12 - The Right Ascension of the Ascending Node (RAAN) minus the local sidereal time at 6 PM.
-This is the deviation of the NEOWISE orbit from the terminator.
+Figure 12 - The Right Ascension of the Ascending Node (RAAN) minus the local sidereal time at 6 PM from the time of the WISE launch in December 2009 to the NEOWISE Decommissioning in August 2024.
+This is the deviation of the WISE/NEOWISE orbit from the terminator.
 The orbit drift off the terminator reversed in late 2020.
-The upturn starting at the end of 2022 is due to the increased atmospheric drag as Solar activity increases and the spacecraft's altitude decreases.
+The upturn starting at the end of 2022 is due to the increased atmospheric drag as Solar activity increased and the spacecraft's altitude decreased.
+Figure 13 - The altitude of NEOWISE as a function of time from the WISE launch in December 2009 and NEOWISE decommissioning in August 2024.
+The vertical width of the altitude curve results from the slight ellipticity of the spacecraft's orbit.

 I.2.c.iii.1.
 Observation Timestamp Offsets